Updated February 9, 2026

 If you do not have the Premium Experience Enabled, Essentials-licensed users can access the company.

 Some organizations own multiple companies.
-In the below example, a company could have acombination of Essentials, Premium, and Team member licenses:
+In the example below, a company could have a combination of Essentials, Premium, and Team member licenses:

 Company B: Does Manufacturing for Company A. They have 15 employees and need Premium Licenses.